moleculerjs/site/source/docs/statistics.md

 Moleculer has a statistics module that collects and aggregates the count & latency info of the requests.
 You can enable it in the [broker options](broker.html#Constructor-options) with `statistics: true`.
 {% note warn %}
 The data is stored only in **memory**.
-If you would like to store it you have to do it!
+If you would like to store it, you have to do it!
 You can access the statistics data if you call the internal `$node.stats` action.
 {% endnote %}